Therapeutic Strategies for Ph Chromosome-Positive Leukemias

 Immune cells modulate their metabolism according to the functions they need to perform.
 We have demonstrated that it is possible to measure immune function in vivo with PET probes specific for distinct metabolic pathways.
 18F-FDG (fluorodeoxyglucose) accumulates in cells with high rates of glycolysis and is commonly used in the clinic to measure tumor burden and the response to therapy.
 Activated immune cells also demonstrate a shift in glycolysis, and we showed that FDG PET can evaluate the trafficking and expansion of inflammatory immune cells within the central nervous system during experimental autoimmune encephalitis, a commonly used model for multiple sclerosis.

-In collaboration with Caius Radu (UCLA), we have recently developed a PET probe specific for the nucleoside salvage pathway.
+In collaboration with Caius Radu (UCLA), we developed a PET probe specific for the nucleoside salvage pathway.
 2'-Fluoro-2'-deoxy-(arabinofuranosyl)cytosine (18F-FAC) accumulates in cells expressing high levels of deoxycytidine kinase (DCK), an enzyme in the nucleoside salvage pathway that is preferentially expressed in immune cells.
 FAC PET can highlight areas of immune activation in vivo during anticancer immune responses and during autoimmunity.
 In comparison to FDG, which accumulates to high levels in innate immune cells such as macrophages, FAC labels proliferating adaptive immune cells.
 Genetic deletion of DCK in mice results in loss of FAC signal, and these animals are deficient in producing cells of the adaptive immune response.
 These combined data suggest DCK may be a useful target for certain leukemias and immune disorders.

 Prostate Cancer Pathogenesis